gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

 [DeleteResponse](#DeleteResponse)

-Status object.
-Tells whether the operation was successful.
-See example below or refer `DeleteResponse`
+A successful response contains the success message if the collection is deleted.
+See example below or refer `DeleteResponse` for details